 View the interactive map of districts.
 This provides an easy way to look up a location and the resulting district number.
 Users can type an address (followed by: , Santa Maria) in the search box at top left and the view will zoom to that location.
 It is recommended that users switch the base map to the satellite view to confirm a location.

-Beginning with the November 2018 election, voters will participate in the first district-based election when two City Council seats will be up for election.
-Those will be in District 3 (the southwest portion of the City) and District 4 (the southeast portion).
-Incumbent Councilman Jack Boysen resides in District 3, and Councilwoman Etta Waterfield lives in District 4.
+Beginning with the November 2018 election, voters participated in the first district-based election when two City Council seats were up for election.
+Those were in District 3 (the southwest portion of the City) and District 4 (the southeast portion).

 In the November 2020 election, voters in Districts 1 (northwest) and 2 (northeast) will each elect a City Councilmember, and all voters will decide the Mayor's position.
 In June 2017, the City Council adopted a resolution confirming and establishing the duties and obligations of the Mayor's Office.